 Note: Only countries with a population of more than 1 million are shown.

-Countries that have successfully rolled out vaccines are also seeing important gains.
-Britain, one of the hardest-hit countries in terms of cases and deaths, has excelled in the distribution of coronavirus vaccines.
-It was the first country to rollout a fully tested vaccine to the general public in December, when it began distributing the vaccine developed by Pfizer and Moderna.
+Countries that have successfully rolled out vaccinations are also seeing gains.
+Britain, one of the hardest-hit countries in terms of cases and deaths, has excelled in the distribution of vaccine doses.
+It was the first country to roll out a fully tested vaccine to the general public in December 2020, when it began distributing the vaccine developed by Pfizer.

 Compare countries by new daily reported cases per 100k